 Drugs that modulate neurotransmitter (e.g., serotonin, dopamine, acetylcholine) concentrations are a common strategy for treating alcohol misuse and neuropsychiatric disorders; however, many patients don't adequately respond to these drugs.

-Findings from one preclinical study utilizing gene therapy methods demonstrate efficacy in reducing alcohol use and highlight the role of TLR4 signaling in alcohol use disorders.
+Findings from one study utilizing gene therapy methods demonstrates efficacy in reducing alcohol use and highlights the role of TLR4 signaling in alcohol use disorders.
 The authors utilized gene therapy to silence gamma-butyric acid (GABA) receptors or TLR4 in a brain region called the central nucleus of the amygdala in a mouse model of binge drinking.
 Silencing either pathway reduced binge drinking behavior.
 TLR4 is activated downstream of GABA receptors in this region of the brain, which researchers believe may contribute to brain injury as a result of binge drinking.

 TLR4 activation results in changes to gene expression that increase inflammatory mediators.
 The process of regulating gene expression involves epigenetic modification, the process of chemically modifying DNA structures to enhance or silence specific genes.
 These modifications include histone acetylation, DNA methylation, and non-coding RNAs.
-Previous research has demonstrated that environmental factors, such as trauma, can alter the epigenome of immune cells, increasing the expression of pro-inflammatory genes that increase the risk of post-traumatic stress disorder (PTSD) and other illnesses.
+Previous research has demonstrated that environmental factors, such as trauma, [can alter the epigenome of immune cells, increasing the expression of pro-inflammatory genes that increase the risk of post-traumatic stress disorder (PTSD) and other illnesses.
 The omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) have potent anti-inflammatory effects but aren't yet used to treat PTSD or similar illnesses.

 One study measuring the effects of a five-gram daily EPA + DHA supplement for six months in women at high risk of breast cancer found that supplementation did not change average genome-wide methylation density.
 However, when the researchers focused on genes related to breast cancer progression specifically, omega-3 supplementation led to increased methylation in the promoter region of two genetic pathways – focal adhesion, a process of connective tissue remodeling that contributes to cancer metastasis, and toll-like receptor signaling, which involves a family of immune receptors that recognize molecular patterns from pathogens and promote inflammation.
 Hypermethylation in the promoter region of a gene reduces the expression of all genes downstream of that promoter, suggesting that omega-3s reduce inflammation by selectively turning off pro-inflammatory genes.